Taenarum (town)

 Taenarum was significant in Greek mythology.
 A nearby cavern was considered the entrance to the Greek underworld and the opening through which Heracles dragged Cerberus into the realm of Hades and Orpheus led Eurydice.
 Modern-day writers have used the word "Tenarus" as a metonym for the underworld itself.

+Findings

+An epitaph found in Taenarum records a man named Justus, son of Andromache, from Tiberias.
+He is believed to have been a first- or second-generation refugee displaced from Judaea in the aftermath of the First Jewish Revolt (66–73 CE).

 Resources

 Taenarum was famous for a green marble that was much-prized in the ancient world, and for the "Marmor Taenarium" marble which was valued for its red and black highlights.

 It was also a major source of the Murex sea snail used to produce Tyrian purple dye, a luxury item.